notqmail/notqmail.org/Home.md

 notqmail, a Unix mail transfer agent (MTA), is a fork of qmail in the netqmail family.  notqmail is a community-assembled distribution to provide an extensible, packaged qmail.
 Our goal is to provide stable, compatible, regular releases that will not break or conflict with your local site customization.

+# How to install

+The release notes for [[notqmail-1.07]] describe how to install notqmail.
+Your existing qmail build scripts still work.

 # Release plans

 Our [[release roadmap|Release-Roadmap]] describes when we plan on releasing particular features, and our [[tested distributions|Tested-Distributions]] show which platforms we've built, tested, or run notqmail on.